gpadolina/DeepLearning-notes/DeepLearning/Advanced deep-learning best practices.md

 #### The reduceLRonplateau callback
 You can use this callback to reduce the learning rate when the validation loss has stopped improving.
 Reducing or increasing the learning rate in case of a *loss plateau* is an effective strategy to get out of local minima during training.
+#### Introduction to TensorBoard: the TensorFlow visualization framework
+To do good research or develop good models, you need rich, frequent feedback about what's going on inside your models during your experiments.
+That's the point of running
+experiments: to get information about how well a model performs - as much as information as possible.
+Making progress is an iterative process or loop: you start with an idea and express it as an experiment, attempting to validate or invalidate your idea.